Last year, the Atlantic Sentinel took issue with Andrew A. Michta’s pessimism about the future of Central Europe.

 Last year, he suggested that the Central Europeans had been betrayed when it turned out that Germany’s commitment to the region did not trump its historical sensitivity toward Russia.

-Now he laments that there is previous little coming from Berlin to assuage the sense of vulnerability pervading Central Europe; “on the contrary, Germany remains opposed to calls for permanent US and NATO installations in the Baltics, Poland and Romania.”
+Now he laments that there is previous little coming from Berlin to assuage the sense of vulnerability pervading Central Europe; “on the contrary, Germany remains opposed to calls for permanent American and NATO installations in the Baltics, Poland and Romania.”

 But that’s not the whole picture.